Pick Your Perfect Pine at a Hudson Valley Christmas Tree Farm

 203 Fiddlers Bridge Rd, Staatsburg

 The Saltsman-Tiberio family has been providing the Rhinebeck area with holiday trees for over 30 years, and for good reason.
 The farm stocks pre-cut Fraser and Balsam Firs, as well as choose-and-cut Blue Spruce, White Spruce, Fraser Fir, and Balsam Firs.
-Due to high demand in 2017, the farm has a limited number of choose-and-cut trees available.
 Visit early in the season if you want to pick your own or stop by anytime to score a precut tree for your home.
-As an extra incentive to visit, the farm serves complimentary roasted chestnuts, mulled cider, and donuts around an open fire on the weekends.
+As an extra incentive to visit, the farm serves complimentary roasted marshmallows, mulled cider, and donuts around an open fire on the weekends.

 214 Rte 308, Rhinebeck

 Tucked in Poughkeepsie, Solvang Tree Farm kicks of the holiday season on Black Friday with an extensive selection of cut-your-own and fresh-cut trees.
 On top of that, the farm has everything you need to turn your home into a winter retreat.
-Pick up wreaths and pine roping, then find a few table arrangements and even a kissing ball or two to upgrade your interior.
-This year, cut-your-own varieties include Scotch Pine and Colorado Blue, White, and Norway Spruces, while fresh-cut styles range from Fraser and Concolor Fir to Douglas and Grand Fir.
+Pick up wreaths and white pine roping, then find a few table arrangements and even a kissing ball or two to upgrade your interior.
+This year, cut-your-own varieties include Scotch Pine and Colorado Blue, White, and Norway Spruces, while fresh-cut styles range from Fraser to Concolor to Douglas Fir.

 80 Bedell Rd, Poughkeepsie